HeathSun/HeathSun.github.io/_pages/about.md

 **Ptah AI**

 Generative AI Website
-- Developed the initial web version of the Prophecat app, Ptah AI, a generative AI website that provides tailored responses based on user card draws and inquiries, leveraging a refined model informed by the Thoth Tarot knowledge base.
+- Developed the initial web version of the Prophecat app, Ptah AI, a generative AI website that provided tailored responses based on user card draws and inquiries, leveraging a refined model informed by the Thoth Tarot knowledge base.
 </div>
 </div>